Hypnopompic Hallucinations

 What Are Hypnopompic Hallucinations?

 Hypnopompic hallucinations are relatively common, occurring in over 12% of people.
-They aren’t as common as hypnagogic hallucinations, however.
-Hypnagogic hallucinations are similar to hypnopompic hallucinations, but they occur as you’re falling asleep.
-Up to 37% of people experience these nighttime hallucinations.
+They aren’t as common as hypnagogic hallucinations, however, that occur in up to 37% of people.
+Hypnopompic hallucinations occur while a person is waking up, and hypnagogic hallucinations occur while falling asleep.
 Together, hypnagogic and hypnopompic hallucinations are referred to as hypnagogia.
 They both likely originate during an early, non-REM sleep stage.

 Hypnopompic Hallucinations vs. Hallucinations Associated With Mental Health Disorders